 Our dear Imam (referring to Ayatollah Khomeini) said that the occupying regime must be wiped off the map and this was a very wise statement.
 We cannot compromise over the issue of Palestine.
 Is it possible to create a new front in the heart of an old front.
 This would be a defeat and whoever accepts the legitimacy of this regime has in fact, signed the defeat of the Islamic world.
 Our dear Imam targeted the heart of the world oppressor in his struggle, meaning the occupying regime.
 I have no doubt that the new wave that has started in Palestine, and we witness it in the Islamic world too, will eliminate this disgraceful stain from the Islamic world.
 But we must be aware of tricks.
 12/05

-“Israel can ultimately not continue its existence” 4/06
+“Israel can ultimately not continue its existence” 4/06take our poll - story continues below

 Just as the Soviet Union was wiped out and today does not exist, so will the Zionist regime soon be wiped out.
 12/06